lxysgp/image-to-turtle/README.md

 ```

 ---
-Copyright: You should not use this code for coursemology.
+Copyright: You CAN use this code for coursemology.
 ---